BossKing-newbie/bossking/DataMing-first.md

 1.1 What is data mining?
 In your answer,address the following:<br>
-(a)Data mining is not an another hype.
+(a)Data mining is not an another hype.With the development of the times, the amount of data increases exponentially.
+Data mining requires knowledge of multiple interdisciplinary disciplines.
+Mining useful information from data is crucial for decision-making.
 (b)<br>
 (c)<br>
 1.2 How is a data warehouse different from a database?How are they similar? <br>